1pani/1pani.github.io/_posts/2020-03-17-customer-churn.md

 I decided to use XGBoost as my base-line model for classifying churn.

 {: .box-note}
-**Note:** - If you all want to know more about xgboost, [have a look at](https://shirinsplayground.netlify.com/2018/11/ml_basics_gbm/) and want to know more about it mathematically, then have a look at this [interesting article.](https://medium.com/syncedreview/tree-boosting-with-xgboost-why-does-xgboost-win-every-machine-learning-competition-ca8034c0b283)
+**Note:** - If you all want to know more about xgboost, visit [this site](https://shirinsplayground.netlify.com/2018/11/ml_basics_gbm/) or  have a look at this [interesting article.](https://medium.com/syncedreview/tree-boosting-with-xgboost-why-does-xgboost-win-every-machine-learning-competition-ca8034c0b283) for an in-depth mathematical explanation.

 The highest F1-score came out to be 83% after multiple parameter tuning.
 <!-- Insert image -->